 This contribution shows that the affine uni-prediction can be improved without increasing the worst-case bandwidth and computational complexity by adaptively choosing smaller subblock size.
 It’s suggested to study trade-off between subblock size and BD-rate performance for affine motion compensation in CE.

+References